-Every minute of every day there will be somebody on the internet searching for answers and solutions to their specific personal and business challenges.
-They're constantly searching and reading relevant blogs and articles.
+Every minute of every day there will be somebody on the internet searching for solutions to their business challenges.
+They're constantly searching, then reading relevant blogs and articles.

 What does this mean from a business perspective?
-Well, if you fail to create and deliver relevant industry content, targeting your existing and ideal customers questions, you are more than likely to stay behind your competition.
+Well, if you fail to create and deliver relevant industry content targeting your existing and ideal customers questions, you're more than likely to stay behind your competition.

-Once you've created your list of keywords, you need to start using a keyword tool, to build out your keyword list and subject matter.
+Once you've created your list of keywords, you need to start using a keyword tool to build out your keyword list and subject matter.

 The keyword tool of your choice should provide you with the following: